Roman–Iranian relations: Relations between the Roman Republic and Parthian Empire

+Relations between the Roman Empire and Parthian Empire

-Relations during the Julio-Claudian dynasty
+Julio-Claudian dynasty

 Augustus was loath to seek further conflict with Parthia.
 However, the coveted standards were still held by the Parthians and this was of great concern to Augustus, forcing him to regain them through a less conventional method.
 Augustus set up Musa of Parthia as a client Queen.
 Indeed Musa was an Italian servant-girl who was given to the Parthian monarch Phraates IV as a gift by the Roman Emperor Augustus.
 Musa quickly became queen and a favourite of Phraates IV, giving birth to Phraataces (Phraates V) about 19 BC.
 In 2 BC, Musa had Phraates IV poisoned and made herself along with Phraates V the co-rulers of the Parthian Empire.
 After a short rule, the Parthian nobility, angered by Phraates V's recent acknowledgement of Roman suzerainty in Armenia and his mother's Italian descent, deposed them both from the throne in 4 AD and installed Orodes III as king.
 Phraates V and Musa fled to Rome, where Augustus welcomed them.

 The next half century saw relations between the two nations antagonistic but not overtly hostile, with the Romans unsuccessfully supporting a series of pretender kings, including Claudius in 49 CE, indicating the extent to which Rome was attempting to influence Parthian politics for its own ends.
 However, during the reign of Nero, Vologases I invaded Armenia and installed his own brother on the throne, disrupting the balance of influence which had hitherto existed there.
 The ensuing war was ended by a compromise which allowed the Parthian prince Tiridates and his descendants to reign in Armenia on condition that he and his successors received their crown from the Roman emperor and ruled as his clients.

 Strabo described the Parthian Empire as the only rival existing to Rome.